 With this configuration the IP functions of z/OS and the base Linux are quite separate.
-The tunnel addresses (10.1.1.x) are not visible from the external network.
+There are three separate IP connections involved: (1) Linux to the external LAN, (2) the 10.x.x.x tunnel, and (3) z/OS to the external network.

-The various definition files should contain the following details:
+The various definition files might contain the following details: